rk94407/final_project/readme.md

 # User Management System - IS601 Final Project

 ## Introduction
-Developed under the guidance of Professor William Keith, the User Management System showcases the capabilities of modern web technologies as a part of the IS601 course.
-This open-source project utilizes the 12-Factor App methodology and Agile Manifesto principles to provide a hands-on learning experience in software development, preparing students to build scalable, maintainable, and production-ready applications.
+Under the guidance of Professor William Keith, the User Management System for the IS601 course demonstrates modern web technologies through practical use.
+This open-source project employs the 12-Factor App methodology and Agile principles, preparing students to develop scalable and maintainable applications.

 ### Key Methodologies
-- **12-Factor App Methodology**: Teaches important software engineering concepts such as codebase management, dependency control, and environmental consistency.
+- **12-Factor App Methodology**: Covers key concepts like codebase management, dependency control, and consistent environments.
-- **Agile Practices**: Encourages an environment of teamwork, iterative development, and continuous customer collaboration.
+- **Agile Practices**: Promotes teamwork, iterative development, and ongoing customer interaction.
-- **Industry Standards**: Focuses on coding standards like PEP 8 and introduces critical practices such as error handling and dependency injection.
+- **Industry Standards**: Emphasizes coding standards such as PEP 8 and essential practices like error handling and dependency injection.

 ## Features and Issues Addressed
 - **Profile Picture Upload with Minio**: Enhances user profile management by allowing users to securely upload and store profile pictures using Minio.
 [More about this feature]